SimonCropp/GraphQL.EntityFramework/doco/mdsource/configuration.source.md

 Enabling is done via registering in a container.

-Configuration requires an instance of `Microsoft.EntityFrameworkCore.Metadata.IModel`, hence a DbContext instance is required at configuration time.
-As such a DbContext needs to be instantiated and disposed for the purposes of IModel construction.
-EF does not allow access to the model unless

 The container registration can be via addin to a [IServiceCollection](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection):

-snippet: RegisterInContainerServiceCollection
+snippet: RegisterInContainerViaServiceProvider

 Usage:

-snippet: RegisterInContainerServiceCollectionUsage

-Or via an Action.

-snippet: RegisterInContainerAction
+snippet: RegisterInContainerViaServiceProviderUsage

+Configuration requires an instance of `Microsoft.EntityFrameworkCore.Metadata.IModel`.
+By default, this will be obtained from an instance of TDbContext at runtime, created by the service provider upon first use of IEfGraphQLService.
+By supplying a function to the RegisterInContainer method, you can supply your own instance of IModel.

 Then the usage entry point `IEfGraphQLService` can be resolved via [dependency injection in GraphQL.net](https://graphql-dotnet.github.io/docs/guides/advanced#dependency-injection) to be used in `ObjectGraphType`s when adding query fields.